include-cpp/cpplang-code-of-conduct/index.md

 - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 - Inappropriate photography or recording.
 - Inappropriate physical contact.
 You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes, sexualised comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
-- Advocating for, or encouraging, any of the above behavior.
+- Advocating for, or encouraging, any of the above behaviour.
 - Sustained disruption of community events, including talks and presentations.

 Enforcement
 -----------

-- Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
+- Understand that speech and actions have consequences, and unacceptable behaviour will not be tolerated.
 - If you are the subject of, or witness to any violations of this Code of Conduct, please contact us by submitting a form [here](https://docs.google.com/forms/d/e/1FAIpQLSfQYuWg_RzAeNLU-gFhZwI7wzforza4asesMnGH2hC5amwkGA/viewform), or contact an administrator directly.
 An up-to-date list of administrators can be found by clicking the ⋮ the top-right of the Slack UI, going to "Workspace Directory" and filtering by "Admins".
-- If violations occur, organizers will take any action they deem appropriate for the infraction, up to and including expulsion.
+- If violations occur, organisers will take any action they deem appropriate for the infraction, up to and including expulsion.

 Meta
 ----